yetanotherco/aligned_layer/docs/about_aligned/use_cases.md

 # Use cases:

-Among the possible use cases of Aligned Layer we have:
+Among the possible use cases of Aligned we have:

 - Soft finality for Rollups and Appchains.